-It is notable that the post-Marcos constitutional revision agenda was always executive-driven – the shift to a parliamentary system under the Ramos and Arroyo administrations; and now the shift to federalism under the Duterte administration.
+It is notable that the post-Marcos constitutional revision agenda was always executive-driven – the shift to a parliamentary system under the Ramos and Arroyo administrations; and then the shift to federalism under the Duterte administration.

-In this regard, it is essential that the executive leadership define the process and identify the responsible authorities who will oversee it.
-Meanwhile, in constituting itself as a Constituent Assembly, Congress has to ensure that it will complete the process without taking time and resources away from other legislative priorities.
+In this regard, it is essential that the current executive leadership define where it stands on constitutional revision and the process it envisions as well as identify the responsible authorities who will oversee it.
+Meanwhile, should it decide to constitute itself as a Constituent Assembly, Congress has to ensure that it will complete the process without taking time and resources away from other legislative priorities.

 On the Appropriate Drafting Body

-- The assembly may seek to advance its institutional interests at the disadvantage of other institutional actors.
+The assembly may seek to advance its institutional interests at the disadvantage of other institutional actors.

-- The political parties that dominate the assembly may lack internal democratic structures.
+The political parties that dominate the assembly may lack internal democratic structures.

-- The parties may tend to favor electoral systems that distort the distribution of representation and power.
+The parties may tend to favor electoral systems that distort the distribution of representation and power.

-- Excluded parties may resort to violence or not own the process.
+Excluded parties may resort to violence or not own the process.

 What measures can be undertaken to guard against these dangers?